 Southern hospitality is a point of pride in South Carolina, especially for the local hospitality industry.
 Bed-and-breakfasts throughout the state are known for their warm welcomes and charming styles.
-From the quaint quarters and relaxing gardens to the homemade breakfast, South Carolina bed-and-breakfasts can make anyone feel right at home.
+From the quaint quarters and relaxing gardens to the homemade breakfasts, South Carolina bed-and-breakfasts can make anyone feel right at home.

 Here you can find a few recommendations on where to stay when you travel through the Palmetto State, and what you can look forward to while you're visiting.
 From spending time with the innkeepers to exploring the nearby cities, this is one weekend getaway you won't soon forget.